 Meaning

-In the quote “A nickname is the heaviest stone that the devil can throw at a man.
-It is a bugbear to the imagination, and, though we do not believe in it, it still haunts our apprehensions.,” the emphasis is on life.
-It highlights the thought that every moment carries its own meaning while implying that unexpected events often teach us.
+The message behind “A nickname is the heaviest stone that the devil can throw at a man.
+It is a bugbear to the imagination, and, though we do not believe in it, it still haunts our apprehensions.” revolves around life.
+It suggests that every moment carries its own meaning, making it relatable to many people's experiences.

 Theme